tzsebe/datasciencecoursera/03_getting_and_cleaning_data/project/README.md

 # Getting and Cleaning Data: Class Project #

-This repo contains the course project for the Coursera data science specialization track's "Getting and Cleaning Data" course.
+This is the course project for the Coursera data science specialization track's "Getting and Cleaning Data" course.

 ## Files ##
 * CodeBook.md: A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.